Taj al-Din al-Hasani: Final years

-The ex-Prime Minister remained on the margins of political life until 1941, when following the Bloc downfall, General Charles de Gaulle appointed him President of Syria on 12 September 1941, after having failed to prevail upon Hashim al-Atassi to return to office.
+The ex-Prime Minister remained on the margins of political life until 1941, when following the Bloc downfall, General Charles de Gaulle appointed him President of Syria on 12 September 1941, after having failed to prevail upon Hashim al-Atasi to return to office.
 He was required to contain the nationalist movement and provide funds for France's war effort in Europe.
 To raise money, President Hasani increased his taxes and raised the price of bread, thereby alienating himself throughout the poor districts of Syria.
 De Gaulle rewarded Hasani's services by officially recognizing Syria's independence on 27 September 1941 and promising complete French evacuation once the war in Europe ended.
 The French General abrogated a law formulated in the 1920s that divided the Alawite Mountain and the Arab Mountain into independent zones, thereby re-incorporating them into the Syrian Republic.
 France, however, was given the right to retain military bases throughout the country and receive economic, financial, and political privileges in Syria.
 Hasani then tried to distance himself from French influence and began befriending members of the National Bloc.
 He also tried to convince the French to re-instate the democratically elected Parliament of 1936–1939, but his efforts proved futile.
 He died suddenly of a heart attack on 17 January 1943.
 His son-in-law Munir al-Ajlani claims that in his final years, Taj al-Din al-Hasani wanted to distance himself from the French and project the image of a true nationalist, but died before that was done.
 He was the first Syrian head of state to die while in office.